Dr. Kathleen Deering (she/her)

 CGSHE Faculty Member

-Dr. Deering has authored more than 50 peer-reviewed manuscripts on HIV prevention, gender-based violence, and evaluation of HIV prevention and treatment interventions in Canada and India.
-She has previously been supported by CIHR New Investigator and Michael Smith Foundation for Health Research (MSFHR) Scholar Awards, as well as CIHR and MSFHR Postdoctoral Fellowships and the CIHR Bisby Award (for highest-ranking PhD applicant for a Postdoctoral Fellowship).
+Dr. Deering has authored 65+ peer-reviewed manuscripts on gender-based violence, stigma and other social ecological factors associated with health and health services access inequities.
+She has previously been supported by CIHR New Investigator and Michael Smith Foundation for Health Research (MSFHR) Scholar Awards, as well as CIHR and MSFHR Postdoctoral Fellowships and the CIHR Bisby Award.
 She provides supervision and mentorship to Postdoctoral Fellows and graduate (MPH, MSc, and PhD) students as well as for electives with medical students and students from other health professions.
-Dr. Deering’s research is informed by principles of community-based research and meaningful inclusion and engagement of affected communities, including women living with HIV and sex workers.
-She has worked closely with a number of interdisciplinary teams from clinical settings as well as community members as co-collaborators and co-creators of every stage of research.
+Dr. Deering’s research is informed by principles of community-based research and meaningful inclusion and engagement of affected communities.
+She has worked closely with a number of national and international interdisciplinary teams from clinical settings as well as community members as co-collaborators and co-creators of every stage of research.
 She is @kath_deering on Twitter.